GGGArloD/landing_page_project/README.md

 The Odin Project - Landing Page Project aims at creating a beautiful and responsive webpage, using materials learnt in the lessons so far, including but not limited to:
 *html / css
-*all sorts of html containers, lists, buttons, paragraphs, headers, etc *font colors and sizing
+*all sorts of html containers, lists, paragraphs, headers, etc *font colors and sizing
 *padding / borders / margins
 *flex attributes

+The theme I chose for the project is my 7 yr old boy Arlo and his passion for building all sorts of things in Lego bricks!

 Thank you for taking a look at it ^^